nickjbrowning/qml-lightning/README.md

 train_energies: [-1843, -1024, -765]
 train_forces: [ndarray(5, 3), ndarray(11,3), ndarray(21,3)...]
 ```
-The EGTOCuda is capable of building the atomic densities for multiple different types of molecules simultaneously, and this again is all hidden away!
+The EGTOCuda class is capable of building the atomic densities and derivatives for multiple different types of molecules simultaneously, and this again is all hidden away!

 # Caveats